 The more pages a website has (and continually adds), the better the chance that Google will pick up on that activity and rank it.

-Blog posts are the easiest and most effective way to add these new information to your site.
+Blog posts are the easiest and most effective way to add this new information to your site.

 Blogging gives you the chance to organically end up in search results for people actually looking for your services or products.